Publications

 Nursery World, 1996

-Practical physical activities to encourage awareness of self and awareness of others in very young children
+Practical physical activities to encourage awareness of self and awareness of others in very

 Setting Up Parental Support in Schools and Early Year's Settings: A Practical Guide